liying863126-maker/healthcare_data_analysis/Insights/Insights.md

 Project goal:

 This project explores COVID-19 case, death, and vaccination data across countries using Python, pandas, SQL, and visualization.
-The goal is not only to practice a complete data analysis workflow, including data cleaning, exploratory analysis, SQL querying, and interpretation.
+The goal is to practice a complete data analysis workflow, including data cleaning, exploratory analysis, SQL querying, and interpretation.

 Key insights: